What the JR Pass Price Rise Means For Your Trip?

-The big news in the Japan planning world this week was the announcement that the Japan Rail Pass was increasing its prices – by a LOT.
-So, what does this mean for your trip – do you need to change your plans, increase your budget or scrimp and save for the next six months to buy your ticket?
+The big news in the Japan planning world this month (October 2023) was the huge rise in the price of the Japan Rail Pass.
+So, what does this mean for your trip – do you need to change your plans, increase your budget, or scrimp and save for the next six months to buy your ticket?

 We’ve hashed out the details – and, it might not always be as bad as it first looks…

-How Much is the Japan Rail Pass Increasing By?
+How Much Did the Japan Rail Pass Increase By?

 Over 60 per cent.
-From some time from October (the exact date hasn’t been announced), the price of the passes will go up as follows (children’s passes are half this rate)…
+The price of the passes went up as follows (children’s passes are half this rate)…

-That’s pretty shocking and at first I thought ‘well, that just made everything stupid money’ – but, then I thought about things a bit, and realised that while yes, it’s true that it will cost some people a lot more to do their trip (which sucks), it might not be as bad as it looks for everybody.
+That’s pretty shocking and at first, I thought ‘Well, that just made everything stupid money’ – but, then I thought about things a bit, and realized that while yes, it’s true that it will cost some people a lot more to do their trip (which sucks), it might not be as bad as it looks for everybody.

 What Does The Increase Mean to You?